microsoft/vscode-docs/docs/sourcecontrol/intro-to-git.md

 (todo: Add screenshot for branch indicator)

-The branch indicator in the status bar shows the current branch and lets you switch to new and existing branches.
-To create a new branch, click the branch indicator and choose to create it from the current branch or another local one.
+The branch dropdown in the status bar shows the current branch and lets you switch to new and existing branches.
+To create a new branch, select the branch indicator and choose to create it from the current branch or another local one.
 Type a name for the new branch, and confirm.
 This will create a new branch and switch you to it, allowing you to make changes to your code without affecting the main branch.

 > Tip: If you use the GitHub Pull Request extension you can create a branch directly from an issue, which get you started coding in a new new local branch and automatically prefill the pull request for you.

-To push the branch to the remote repository, click "Publish" in the "Source Control" tab.
+To push the branch to the remote repository, select **Publish** in the **Source Control** tab.
 This will create a new branch on the remote repository, allowing you to collaborate with others on the branch.

-## Merging branches and changes

-(Maybe: Lacks primary UI)

 ### Creating and reviewing GitHub Pull Requests